Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

 As the \ac{GP} corresponds to a multivariate Gaussian distribution and the assumptions on the noise defined in \cref{eq:gp_error_model} and \cref{eq:gp_error_model_covariance} also lead to a Gaussian likelihood, there exists a closed form for the logarithmic marginal likelihood which yields

-with $\tildeten{K}(\reducedFAll, \reducedFAll; \gpParams) = \gpCovarianceMatrix(\reducedFAll, \reducedFAll; \gpParams) + \errorCovariance(\minErrorStddev, \relativeErrorStddev, \observedPGeneralTrue)$.
+with $\gpCovarianceMatrixNoise(\reducedFAll, \reducedFAll; \gpParams) = \gpCovarianceMatrix(\reducedFAll, \reducedFAll; \gpParams) + \errorCovariance(\minErrorStddev, \relativeErrorStddev, \observedPGeneralTrue)$.
 In order to find an appropriate point estimate for the hyperparameters $\gpParams$, for each \ac{GP}, we define the optimization problem

-and optimize their hyperparameters using the AdamW gradient-based optimization algorithm \cite{loshchilov_AdamW_2018} with a learning rate of $\num{0.2}$.
-In our numerical tests, we found that the optimized hyperparameters led to an underestimation of the uncertainty, which we validate based on the estimated coverage, see \cref{sec:appendix_ci_and_estimated_coverage}.
-Therefore, we reduce the optimized length scales by a factor that is specified separately for each numerical test.
-The factor is determined manually by finding a trade-off between the physical consistency of the \ac{GP} and the estimated uncertainty.
+and optimize their hyperparameters using the AdamW gradient-based optimization algorithm \cite{loshchilov_AdamW_2018}.
+However, we observed that the length scales obtained by solving the optimization problem in \cref{eq:gp_optimization_problem} tend to be too large.
+Excessively large length scales eventually induce a class of stress-deformation functions that vary only slowly with their input and, in fact, may cause an underestimation of the uncertainty.
+In general, the uncertainty intervals become narrower as the length scales increase, see \cite{rasmussen_gaussianProcesses_2005}.
+Therefore, we reduce the optimized length scales by a factor of \num{0.6}.
+This factor is determined manually, striking a balance between physical consistency and the coverage of the \ac{GP} posterior as a measure of how well it quantifies the uncertainty in the data.
+For a definition of the coverage, see \cref{sec:appendix_ci_and_estimated_coverage}.
 For completeness, we would like to point out that in our implementation we normalize the reduced deformation inputs to the range $[0, 1]$.
 Finally, the \acp{GP} with the selected hyperparameters then represent our prior belief about the stochastic processes behind the observed stress-deformation functions. \\

 \textbf{GP posterior:} Second, we condition the \ac{GP} prior on the corresponding subset of the observed data points in $\dataSet$ and thus infer the \ac{GP} posterior.
 Through conditioning, the mean and covariance functions change as follows